nathanblaubach/cookbook-web-react/README.md

 # Setup

-You will need to make sure that node.js and npm are installed, then run:
+You will need to make sure that git, node.js and npm are installed, then run:

 ```
 git clone https://github.com/blaubachn/cookbook.git